-Definition of Black Black Designated Groups means: Designated Groups" (a)unemployed black people not attending and not required by law toattend an educational institution and not awaiting admission to an educational institution; (b) Black people who are youth as defined in the National YouthCommission Act of 1996; (c) Black people who are persons with disabilities as defined in the Code ofGood Practice on employment of people with disabilities issued under the Employment Equity Act; (d) Black people living in rural and under developed areas; (e) Black military veterans who qualifies to be called a military veteran in terms of the Military Veterans Act 18 of 2011;"
+Definition of "Black Black Designated Groups means: Designated Groups" (a)unemployed black people not attending and not required by law toattend an educational institution and not awaiting admission to an educational institution; (b) Black people who are youth as defined in the National YouthCommission Act of 1996; (c) Black people who are persons with disabilities as defined in the Code ofGood Practice on employment of people with disabilities issued under the Employment Equity Act; (d) Black people living in rural and under developed areas; (e) Black military veterans who qualifies to be called a military veteran in terms of the Military Veterans Act 18 of 2011:"

-I hereby declare under Oath t that as per Amended Code Series 100 of the Amended Codes of Good

-Practice issued under section 9 ((1) of B-BBEE Act No 53 of 2003 as Amended by Act No 46 of 2 .013,
+3. I hereby declare und ler Oath that as per Amended Code Series 100 of th e Amende ed Codes of Good Practice issu ued under s ection 9 (1) of B-BB EE Act No 53 of 2003 a as Ameno ded by Act : No 46 c of 2013,

 The Enterprise is % Black Owned

 The Enterprise is % Black Female Owned

-The Enterprise is
+The Enterprise is % Owned by Bl ack Designated Group (provide Black

-Designated Group Breakdown below as per the definition in the table above)
+Designated Group Breakdown be elow as per the defir nition in the table above)

 o Black Youth % %

 o Black Disabled % %

 o Black Unemployed % %

-o Black People living in Rural a areas %%
+o Black People living in Rural are eas % %

 o Black Military Veterans % %

-ents/Management Accounts and other information available on
+Based on the Financial Statemer nts/Management Acc counts and other information ation available on

-(DD/MM/YY), the annual Total
+the latest financial year-end of

-than the applicable amount (as per paragraph 5.1 of the
+Revenue was equal to/or less that an the applicable am ount (as per paragraph 5.1 of the

-CSC000) confirmed by ticking g the applicable box below.
+CSC000) confirmed by ticking t the applicable box below.

+DED D2 :II:

 BEP R3 million

 Contractor R10 million

 Supplier R10 million